 When people say, a string of pearls is perfectly matched, they think the pearls are matched for size and shape.
 Any jeweler's apprentice can match a pearl for size and shape.
 This is simple mathematics.

 The secret is that you match Natural Pearls, so that all the pearls in the string of pearl, age at the same rate.
-That is not easy, if one pearl changes color before the rest, it decreases the value of a pearl necklace.
+That is not so easy, because if one pearl changes color before the rest, it decreases the value of a pearl necklace.
 Matching pearls is not a science but an art.

-Because pearls are not very high on the Mohs Scale, store pearls away from other types of Jewelry and protected from any dust particles; dust and perfume are master pearl's worst enemy.
+Because pearls are not very high on the Mohs Scale, store pearls away from other types of Jewelry and protected from any dust particles; dust and perfume are master pearl's worst enemies.
 All types of pearls, including Cultured Saltwater Pearls can be damaged by dust and their cool skin injured by the chemicals in perfume.

 Dust contains tiny particles of quartz that is a mineral a lot harder than Pearl on the Mohs hardness scale, and over time the quartz in dust will scratch and age a Pearl.